Maxence-Bouet/personalSite/README.md

 # personalSite

 Just a simple site.
-Objectif : link GitHub with Netlify to create a fonctional Site
+Objectif : link GitHub with Netlify to create a fonctional Responsive Site